Ellenbrook, Western Australia: Town centre establishment and suburban expansion

-The 2000s began with Sanwa's withdrawal from the Ellenbrook project, divesting their 53% stake of the joint venture to Morella Pty Ltd - a syndicate of Australian families, investors and developers, including Clough, DCA and Milton Corporation.
+The 2000s began with Sanwa's withdrawal from the Ellenbrook project, divesting their 53% stake of the joint venture to Morella Pty Ltd - a syndicate of Australian families, investors and developers, including Clough, Delfin and Milton Corporation.
 The syndicate was led by Danny Murphy, the outgoing Managing Director of Sanwa's Australian operations.
 Upon conclusion of the divestment, Murphy set up an independent land development company, LWP Property Group Pty Ltd, to take over project management and represent the syndicate's interests.

 Ellenbrook's expansion continued into the early 2000s, reaching several development, town planning and population milestones.
 The area's first high school, the private non-denominational Ellenbrook Christian College, opened to enrolments in 2001.
 The new villages of Coolamon and Charlotte's Vineyard were built and released in the north, bringing in thousands of new residents, along with The Pines, Ellenbrook's first over-55s retirement village.
 The Town Centre precinct was built and released for commercial land uses, starting in 2004 with The Shops at Ellenbrook - the first shopping mall in the area, featuring Woolworths as its anchor tenant and first full-line supermarket.
 The town centre also saw Swan Hills district MP Jaye Radisich establish her electorate office there, starting a trend that subsequent MPs have since followed.